-Is Your Team's Owner a Major League Asshole?
+Is Your Favorite Baseball Team's Owner Still an Asshole?

 MoJo's guide to the national pastime's deepest pockets and reviled personas.